Trimble-Technology/creator-tutorials/CreatorNodeDocumentation/src/nodes/StringValue/documentation.md

-* When parameterized this node will appear as an input field in the Parameter panel.
+* When parameterized this node will appear as an input field in the parameter panel.
 * Other names for this node include: Text, Word, and Parameter.